 The amount of the deduction is generally determined by the asset’s value, its effective life and the extent to which you use it for work purposes.

-Be aware that if you use the ATO’s 80 cents per hour shortcut method for working from home claims, you cannot claim depreciation for your home office expenses.
+Be aware that if you use the ATO’s 80 cents per hour shortcut method for working from home claims, you cannot claim depreciation for your home office assets such as furniture.

-You may be able to claim a tax deduction for personal super contributions that you made from your after-tax income and will need to lodge a Notice of intent to claim or vary a deduction for personal contributions form.
+You may also be able to claim a tax deduction for personal super contributions that you make from your after-tax income.

 Tax offsets directly reduce your tax bill.
 Eligibility for tax offsets generally depends on your income, family circumstances and specific conditions.
 Some offsets are automatically applied while you’ll have to provide additional information on your return for others.
 Most offsets are non-refundable meaning they can reduce your tax bill to zero but any excess isn’t refunded to you.